Kyle-Demers08/Data440/HW8/HW_8.md

 Save the list of accounts (screen_names), one per line, in a text file named accounts.txt and upload to your GitHub repo.

-### A:
-How did you choose to collect the accounts?
+### A: How did you choose to collect the accounts?

 ### Response:

 I choose to manually collect my accounts.
 I was able to look at the following of most of the leaders of the groups and get a list from there.
 There is also a see also page which allowed me to get other accounts if the following list ran dry.

-### B:
-What topics/categories do the accounts belong to?
-You don't need to specify a grouping for each account, but what general topics/categories will you expect to be revealed by the clustering?
-Provide a this list before generating your clusters
+### B: What topics/categories do the accounts belong to?
+Provide a this list before generating your clusters.

 ### Response: